 A swimming pool should have a fence or barrier surrounding all four sides with self-closing and self-latching gates.
 If the house is part of the barrier, all doors leading from the house to the pools should be protected with an alarm.

-If your child has lead poisoning, the most likely source is lead paint on the walls or ceiling of your residence; however, furniture, toys and other products can also have lead paint.
+If your son or daughter has lead poisoning, the most likely source is lead paint on the walls or ceiling of your residence; however, furniture, toys and other products can also have lead paint.
 And imported candy, baby bibs, makeup and other products have been recalled due to high lead content.
-There have also been cases of lead poisoning in children associated with home remedies.
+There have also been cases of lead poisoning associated with home remedies.

 Tap water can scald in seconds.
 Anti-scald devices are available at hardware stores.
 These devises can keep water temperature below 120 degrees Farenheit to help prevent scald burns.
 Set water heater temperature at 120 degrees Fahrenheit.
-If your child is scalded in a hotel or motel shower, you may have a claim for damages.
+If your son or daughter is scalded in a hotel or motel shower, you may have a claim for damages.

 Our lawyers are recognized nationally in the areas of product liability, personal injury and wrongful death.
 Attorneys at the firm have been interviewed by The New York Times, The Wall Street Journal, Lawyers USA and other publications.
 Fred Pritzker has spoken at Harvard Law School, Cornell and other institutions.